min2ha/ukwa-site/content/target/18049/index.en.md

   "subject": null
 }

-# Stephen Doughty, MP for Cardiff North and Penarth

 Stephen Doughty is the Labour prospective parliamentary candidate for Cardiff South and Penarth.
 He is also the current MP.